mfreema5/COM530-background-and-ambitions/5-paragraphs.md

 ##Background and Ambitions

-^(You will write four to five paragraphs about your background as well as your ambitions for this class and your career at IIT and beyond.)
+*You will write four to five paragraphs about your background as well as your ambitions for this class and your career at IIT and beyond.*

 ----